 III.
-PRELIMINARY SUMMARY OF RESULTS
+SUMMARY OF RESULTS

-In this chapter, we provide the preliminary summary of results for the potential cancer risks and non-cancer health impacts.
+In this chapter, we provide the summary of results for the potential cancer risks and non-cancer health impacts.
 It is important to note that no background or ambient diesel PM concentrations are incorporated into the risk quantification.
 Based on the most recent estimate of basin wide risk in 2000, the estimated background potential cancer risk due to diesel PM in the San Francisco Bay Area is about 480 excess cancers per million (CARB, 2007).
 However, given the magnitude of the diesel PM emissions for all three parts and the predominate onshore wind flow, it is difficult to accurately estimate how much of the background in West Oakland community is from activities covered in Part I, II, and III versus activities located north or east of West Oakland.
 In addition, the potential cancer risks only take into consideration the potential cancer risk due to inhalation of diesel PM.
 This is because studies have shown that the risk contributions by other pathways of exposure, such as ingestion, are negligible relative to the inhalation pathway.

 Due to the large number of emissions sources and the way the emissions were allocated to Parts I, II, and III, there are numerous ways of analyzing and presenting the results from this study.
-For this preliminary summary of results, we focused on the potential cancer risks from all sources and parts on the West Oakland community.
+For this summary of results, we focused on the potential cancer risks from all sources and parts on the West Oakland community.
 We also provide the results from an analysis of the potential cancer and non-cancer impacts of Port-related emissions on the broader regional domain.
-Additional analyses will be provided in the comprehensive technical report that will be available in May 2008.
+Additional analyses are provided in Appendices C and D.

-A. Potential Cancer Risk3
+A. Potential Cancer Risk6